santa pola housing

 The project takes this question as the main thread running through its design and answers it with three strategies that give rise to the construction’s unique form.

-The two volumes are offset horizontally and vertically from each other.
+The two volumes of the Santa Pola housing are offset horizontally and vertically from each other.
 Firstly, the main volume is divided into two and the main building is set forward from the second building to offer both greater privacy.
 Secondly, they are both offset vertically by half a floor so that the windows do not line up between them, creating a facade with horizontal strips set at 45º and giving the project real personality.

 The south-eastern facade is concave.
 This shape slightly alters the views from each volume, separating them and imbuing the project with great expressiveness.